jmcook1186/BrightLink/README.md

 ## MOCKING

-Ths app currently requires Google Earth Engine login credentials to update the vegetation index for a given location.
-Therefore, for this submission I decided to mock the API endpoints queried by the Chainlink oracles.
-They stay constant and therefore a payout should be returned to the donor rather than awarded to the customer in this version of the system (there is another version, closer to production, for which this is not the case, at www.github.com/jmcook1186/Brightlink) but I reasoned that this version wouold be harder to evaluate for the bootcamp as it currently has awkward dependencies that I was not able to resolve before the submission deadline.
-I also decided not to include site coordinates as in input field as the app was becoming quite complicatedand the UX was not great.
-I decided for this submission, fixed site coordinates were best, with variable coordinates coming in a later update.
+This version currently mocks the API endpoints queried by the Chainlink oracles.
+They stay constant and therefore a payout should be returned to the donor rather than awarded to the customer in this version of the system.
+I also decided not to include site coordinates as in input field as the app was becoming quite complicated and the UX was not great.
+These will be amended in a later update.

 ## Directory Structure